 The most effective brand stories position the customer as the hero of the narrative, with the brand acting as a trusted guide on their journey.
 This approach gives context and meaning to all business activities, from product design to customer service.

-Let’s take an example from a rebranding project we did for Electrical Safety First (ESF).
-This charity exists to protect people from the growing risks associated with electricity in our increasingly tech-dependent world.
-During the branding process, we dived deep into ESF's mission, spending time with the team and understanding their passion, from the CEO's commitment to public safety to the entire staff's dedication to reducing electrical accidents across the UK.
+Let's explore a brand story example from a rebranding project for Electrical Safety First (ESF).
+This charity's story centres on protecting people from the growing risks associated with electricity in our tech-dependent world.
+To craft their narrative, we delved into ESF's mission, uncovering the facts and feelings behind their work.
+We spent time with the team, understanding their passion – from the CEO's commitment to public safety to the entire staff's dedication to reducing electrical accidents across the UK.
+This helped us shape a compelling brand story

 What emerged was a brand narrative driven by the very human, urgent need to save lives.
 Through branding elements like tone of voice, colour, and simple iconography, we communicated ESF’s mission in a clear, compelling, and relatable way.